 Whilst on board guests disembark to visit historical castles, traditional distilleries, tour local estates as well as activities including clay pigeon shooting, scenic walks and fly fishing.

 Good time to visit

 It is very difficult to predict the weather in the United Kingdom - in the summer from May to late September is generally seen as the most pleasant time to visit.
 Rainfall is difficult to predict - but the UK does not receive as much as many are led to believe!
 The Belmond Royal Scotsman departures run between April and October.

-Call us on to start planning your holiday to Belmond Royal Scotsman or take a look at our itineraries to Edinburgh the Lowlands
+Call us on 858 345 1764 to start planning your vacation to Belmond Royal Scotsman or take a look at our itineraries to United Kingdom

 Belmond Royal Scotsman is probably the finest luxury train in the world.
 Offering a once-in-a-lifetime opportunity to experience the Scottish Highlands in style, a journey aboard Belmond Royal Scotsman will take you back to the romantic age of travel.